scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.typ

 is not converted to a tail call, because the call is from `isTailRecursive` to `loop`.
 This will not cause issues with stack consumption, however, because this call only happens once.

-#info[
-==== Runtimes and Tail Calls {-}
+#info(title: [Runtimes and Tail Calls])[
 Scala supports three different platforms: the JVM, Javascript via Scala.js, and native code via Scala Native.
 Each platform provides what is known as a runtime, which is code that supports our Scala code when it is running.
 The garbage collector, for example, is part of the runtime.

 At the time of writing none of Scala's runtimes support full tail calls.
-However, there is reason to think this may change in the future. #link("https://wiki.openjdk.org/display/loom/Main")[Project Loom] should eventually add support for tail calls to the JVM.
+However, there is reason to think this may change in the future. #href("https://wiki.openjdk.org/display/loom/Main")[Project Loom] should eventually add support for tail calls to the JVM.
 Scala Native is likely to support tail calls soon, as part of other work to implement continuations.
 Tail calls have been part of the Javascript specification for a long time, but remain unimplemented by the majority of Javascript runtimes.
 However, WebAssembly does support tail calls and will probably replace compiling Scala to Javascript in the medium term.
 ]

 We can ask the Scala compiler to check that all self calls are in tail position by adding the `@tailrec` annotation to a method.